[Updated] 5 actionable tips to improve your email marketing open rates

 When sending a marketing email, however, there's a strong chance that your message will be relegated to these secondary inboxes.
 This leads to a reduced open rate and reduced effectiveness.

-You can't be certain that you'll get your email into recipients' primary inboxes, but you can improve the odds with a few simple steps.
-You don’t even have to appear in their main inbox – you can focus on improving open rates for when customers and prospects are looking through their Promotions tab and Clutter folder.
+Whilst you can't be certain that you'll get your email into recipients' primary inboxes, you can focus on improving open rates for when customers and prospects are looking through their Promotions tab and Clutter folder.

 Using the methods below, we have helped our customers improve their open rates by as much as 30%.